edstagdh/File_Prepare_HF/docs/README.md

 - [x] Add an option to upload to imgbb(webp)
 - [x] Add an option to use free string parsing for scene matching.
 - [ ] Add an option to upload to hamster(webp)
+- [ ] Add an option to change output file naming format(select from list)

 ## Installation